 Last year’s celebrity suicides sent shockwaves across the country.
-Alongside these high-profile deaths are 121 other people who take their leaves every day, 22 of whom are veterans.
+Alongside these high-profile deaths are 121 other people who take their lives every day, 22 of whom are veterans.
 In Rhode Island, someone over the age of 25 takes their own life on average every 3 days, and every 20 days if they are under the age of 25.
 450 physicians commit suicide annually, which leaves over a million patients without a doctor.

 Whether a death is covered nationally in newspapers or is mourned by a close group of loved ones left behind, suicide makes an enormous impact on friends, family, and community members and is often preventable.